-Over the past 3 years, Midori served as the Director of Business Strategy charged with attracting new businesses, retaining and growing existing businesses, and engaging the Boston business community to strengthen Boston's workforce for growth as a place to do business in the national and international markets.
+Last year, Midori served as the Interim Chief of Economic Opportunity and Inclusion.
+Prior to that, Midori served for 3 years as the Director of Business Strategy charged with attracting new businesses, retaining and growing existing businesses, and engaging the Boston business community to strengthen Boston's workforce for growth as a place to do business in the national and international markets.
 She also leads strategies to enhance emerging industries, including exploring workforce development opportunities for talent pipeline development and retention in response to business community needs.
 Previously, Midori Deputy Director of Workforce and Policy Development at the Office of Workforce Development.
 Midori led key initiatives, including the development and implementation of the Mayor's Tuition-Free Community College.
 Midori also oversaw $5 million in workforce development investment, ensuring that high-impact programs in occupational training, youth jobs, adult basic education, apprenticeship, and alternative education are leading to greater economic security for Boston residents.
 Midori has promoted a number of key partnerships including the Boston Bridge, a collaboration between the city and the MA Executive Office of Education to create tuition-free four-year degree pathways for Boston residents; and oversaw a multi-year evaluation of Summer Youth Employment program in partnership with Northeastern University.